 (c) Impairment of solvency of a current or former private individual self-insured employer, indicated by a marked reduction in financial strength, or the lack of an independently prepared, audited financial statement, is good cause for an increased security deposit pursuant to Section 15210.1 of these regulations and/or involuntary revocation of a Certificate of Consent to Self-Insure, an Affiliate Certificate, or a Subsidiary Certificate pursuant to Labor Code Section 3702.

-(d) After July 1, 1994, all private individual employer applicants for a master Certificate of Consent to Self Insure shall demonstrate and maintain a current net worth of at least $5,000,000 and average net income for the preceding 5 years of at least $500,000.
+(d) Each private employer applicant for a Certificate of Consent to Self-Insure shall meet the following minimum conditions: (1) three calendar years in business in a legally authorized business form (e.g. corporation, partnership, proprietorship, non-profit, etc.); (2) have three years of audited financial statements prepared by an independent certified public accountant; and (3) on the date of application to self-insure, have an acceptable credit rating, as specified in Section 15220(d)(2), for each of three full calendar years prior to the date of application as demonstrated pursuant to Section 15220.1, and directly post a security deposit as required by Section 15210(d).

 Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 59, 3700, 3701, 3702 and 3702.10, Labor Code.